This post may contain affiliate links.

 Fasting Day Meals for Raw Fed Dogs

-> I usually fast my dogs on the weekend because it's convenient.
-A weekday is easier because I'm not tempted to give them a snack, but if Johan is home, he'll ruin the fast because he's worried that the dogs are starving.
+When I started, I would fast the dogs (a milk fast) on the weekend because although a weekday is easier, if Johan is home for the day, he'll feed the dogs because he's worried that the dogs are starving.
 Picture me rolling my eyes.
 Our dogs are not hungry.

-> And that's it.
+And that's it.
 I came up with the amounts on my own; this isn't from a book or someone on Facebook.
 This is just what works for my dogs after some trial and error.
-And after breakfast, the dogs sleep, they play, they walk, they do everything like a normal day.
+And after breakfast (and on true fasting days) the dogs sleep, they play, they walk, they do everything like a normal day.
 At first, they used to look at me like “is that it

-> Sourcing for Raw Goat's Milk
+Sourcing for Raw Goat's Milk

 I get my raw goat's milk from a local creamery.
 I get the kefir from Answers Pet Food (although I plan to start making my own).
 The eggs come from friends who are raising chickens or a local store that sells eggs from a local farm.
 And the raw meaty bones come from a local raw food co-op or I give my dogs air-dried chews from Real Dog Box (a subscription service).